 - May - Annual Private Education Approval.
 You will be asked to electronically submit the State Standards Certificate of Compliance, the Computation of Total Instructional Hour Offerings, and if applicable, the Inservice Approval and Record Keeping.

-- June - Weapons Report.
+- Mid-May/July - Weapons Report.
 You will be asked to electronically submit whether or not you have had any weapons violations during the current school year.

-- October - Annual Private School Personnel and Enrollment Reports (P105B).
+- October/mid-November - Annual Private School Personnel and Enrollment Reports (P105B).
 You will be asked to electronically submit updated school information and provide enrollment and personnel information.

-- February - Private School Participation in Federal Programs.
+- Mid-January/March - Private School Participation in Federal Programs.
 You will be asked to electronically submit information on whether or not you would like to participate in federal programs.

 Legislation requires that all teachers holding residency certificates must earn their professional certificates.
 This requires teachers holding residency certificates to: